-Let's dive into what lies ahead for consumer privacy in 2020, as well as what brands can do to gain or maintain trust in order to derive a competitive advantage.
+Let's dive into what lies ahead for consumer privacy, as well as what brands can do to gain or maintain consumer trust in order to derive a competitive advantage.

 With the implementation of the California Consumer Privacy Act (CCPA), effective January 1, 2020, marketers can expect to see more states in the US introduce their own regulations around consumer privacy, eventually leading to nationwide legislation.

 Following in the footsteps of the UK—its data protection authority, the Information Commissioner's Office, has levied hefty fines against companies such as British Airways and Marriott International for violating the General Data Protection Regulation (GDPR)—expect to see an increase in the number of fines in the US in relation to privacy violations.

 Future years will bring more legal battles for companies like Facebook, which will be forced to change how marketers target ads to consumers.